jaakkog/wine-app/README.md

 - Express
 - Axios
 - Tests with Cypress
-- Basic styles with Ant Design
+- Styles with Styled Components

 Production version can be found from here: